* Yen falls on indications G20 won't target Japan's policies

 recovery.
 The New York Federal Reserve reported an expansion in

-But U.S. industrial production unexpectedly dipped in
+On the downside, U.S. industrial production unexpectedly

-January, spurring the concerns about economic activity.
+dipped in January, spurring concerns about economic activity.

 Oil prices sank, with Brent futures heading for their first